devvrat-singh-gth/Chatbot_CstmPrmpt/README.md

 - Custom system prompts to define chatbot personality and behavior
 - High-speed inference using Groq API
 - Support for advanced LLMs (e.g., GPT-OSS-20B)
-- Minimal and easy-to-understand codebase
+- Minimal and clean codebase for easy understanding
 - Quick setup with limited dependencies
+- Extensible architecture for future upgrades

 ---